 Kate Ahl: Thanks so much for having me again.

 Bjork Ostrom: Yeah.
 So we are going to be talking about sharing on today’s podcast.
 It’s a focus for all of the different conversations we’re having.
 And obviously, Pinterest is a really important place for people to share things.
 So let’s take a step back before we get into specific tactics around sharing.
-Can you talk about sharable content?
+Can you talk about shareable content?
 You see a lot of content in the work that you do.
 What would you say are some of the main through lines, some of the common elements that you see with content that is shared a lot as it relates to Pinterest?

 Kate Ahl: Such a great question.
 So I think right off the bat, I think of these pieces of content that give you the: Why didn’t I think of that?
 Or the, this is going to help solve a problem in my life, or this is something I can dream into in the future, something that’s maybe even like a small roundup, five, or eight, or 10 of a particular idea.
 Because people, when they go online, they’re usually hunting for something, or maybe they’re killing time.
 But even if they’re killing time, there’s something in their life where they go, “I need a solution for that.”

 Kate Ahl: So when your content provides a particular solution for them, they’re more apt to share it.
 It’s why we see things go viral, because they’ve either hit on a need, or hit on something emotionally that resonates with them.
 It might be hard to get a spaghetti recipe to revolutionize people’s lives, but if it’s something that’s like, you can make this spaghetti all in one in your Instant Pot in 15 minutes, people are like, “Yes.”
 You’ve hit on the pain point of 15 minutes, not so much the recipe.
-So I think that type of content is what we see gets really … It’s very sharable because people are excited by it and how it serves them.
+So I think that type of content is what we see gets really … It’s very shareable because people are excited by it and how it serves them.

 Bjork Ostrom: Can you talk a little bit about … When I think of Pinterest, I’m not a heavy Pinterest user, but I have used it in the past.
 When I use Pinterest, I think of kind of collecting.
 So I think of looking and saying, “Okay.”
 Lindsay always gives me, in good humor, a hard time about the fact that I’ll wear the same pair of pants for five days in a row.
 So it’s like, “Okay.
 I should probably look for something that’s a tiny bit of an upgrade and not something, a pair of pants that I got 10 years ago for Christmas.”